ajessu/jobeet-docs/en/the-data-model.rst

 If you create your Entity class, as shown above, you can run ``php app/console doctrine:generate:entities SfTutsJobeetBundle`` and Symfony will create the method stubs (your getters/setters), for each of your Entity classes.
-You will notice 2 extra classes, ~Job.php and ~Category.php, they are a backup of the old classes without the getters and setters, simply delete them.
+You will notice 2 extra classes, ~Job.php and ~Category.php, they are a backup of your original Entity classes, you have to delete them.

 If you use YAML or XML to describe your entities, you can omit the creation of the Entity class, and let the ``doctrine:generate:entities SfTutsJobeetBundle``